Travel guide

 2. How many GB do you need for your trip to Singapore?

 This is the question we get asked the most, and the honest answer is: it depends on how you use your phone.
-But we can give you a very practical guide based on the typical use of a traveler in Singapore.
+But we can give you a very practical guide based on a typical traveler's usage in Singapore.

 Social media: If you post stories on Instagram, upload photos to WhatsApp, or browse TikTok, consumption can vary greatly.
 Moderate use (viewing content, some posts) consumes between 300-500 MB per day.
 Uploading videos or streaming can consume 1 GB or more daily.

-Video calls: A 30-minute video call on WhatsApp or FaceTime consumes approximately 300-500 MB in standard quality.
-If you call home every day, add between 2-3 GB per week.
+Video calls: A 30-minute video call via WhatsApp or FaceTime consumes approximately 300-500 MB in standard quality.
+If you call home every day, add 2-3 GB per week.

 Music or podcast streaming: Spotify in normal quality consumes about 40-80 MB per hour.
 If you listen to music while walking around the city, add about 300-500 MB per week.